Are you interested in implementing a fitness reimbursement program at your company but unsure where to start?

 The last thing you want to do is create a program that’s difficult to access and manage.
 Overcomplicating things creates a barrier of frustration and inevitably will result in non-compliance.

-You could set up a basic website or landing page to include a comprehensive list of faqs on how the program will work.
+To make it easier for users to engage with your program, consider learning how to create your own website to provide clear and accessible information about how the program works.
+With the right tools and platforms available today, you could set up a basic website or landing page to include a comprehensive list of FAQs on how the program will work.

 3. Make employees feel empowered and give them options